armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 - [x] App and presentation: The application layer is made up of **smart contracts, DApps** (Decentralized Applications), **and chaincode**.
 Its protocols are divided into the application and execution layers.
 It is composed of the programs that end-users utilize for communicating with the blockchain networks.
 Some other parts of the application layer include **APIs (Application Programming Interfaces), frameworks, scripts, and user interfaces**.
 - [x] Consensus: This layer is **mandatory** for the existence of blockchain platforms.
 It is the most **critical** layer for any blockchain platform.
 This layer **validates blocks**, orders them, and ensures that everyone agrees upon them.
 - [x] Network: This layer is also known as the **propagation layer and P2P layer** and is responsible for inter-node communication.
 A P2P network is a computer network where nodes are distributed to share.
-- [x] Data: There are two fundamental elements of the blockchain data structure: **Pointers , A linked list**
+- [x] Data: There are two fundamental elements of the blockchain data structure: **Pointers, A linked list**
 - [x] HD/Infra:The hardware structure layer consists of servers. **Blockchain is a prevalent example of this P2P network**.
 In a P2P network, the computer is designated as a node.

 ### Decentralization